hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元).
-I am currently a visiting scientist at MIT and a researcher at Google Quantum AI.
+I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a visiting scientist at MIT (2023 to 2024) and a research scientist at Google Quantum AI.
+I received my Ph.D. in 2023 advised by John Preskill and Thomas Vidick.

-I received my Ph.D. from Caltech in 2023 and my B.S. from National Taiwan University in 2018.
-In 2025, I will start as an Assistant Professor of Theoretical Physics at Caltech.
+In 2025, I will start as an Assistant Professor of Theoretical Physics at <a href="https://www.caltech.edu/" target="_blank">Caltech</a>.

 ## Research Interest:

 My research aims to build a rigorous foundation for modeling how scientists, machines, and future quantum computers learn about our inherently quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc).

-I utilize tools in quantum information theory, statistical learning theory, computational complexity theory, and quantum many-body physics to study questions such as:
+I utilize tools in quantum information theory, quantum many-body physics, learning theory, and complexity theory to study questions such as:
 * How to efficiently learn and make predictions about complex quantum systems?
 * Could quantum machines learn faster and predict better than classical machines?
 * How can machine learning advance quantum technology and physical sciences?